If you need to buy a new toilet but don’t know anything other than how to use one, look no further!

 Back To Wall:

 This streamlined, compact design has made it arguably the most popular style toilet on the market.
-The back to wall layout means that there is no dust-collecting gap between the toilet and the wall, making it look smart and modern.
-Due to its popularity, the back to wall toilet is available in many different styles and designs to suit most modern homes.
-They have many different features including new flushing technologies, soft close toilet seats and antimicrobial surfaces; however back to wall toilets do come with a heftier price tag-they vary from mid-range ($500-600) to high end ($800-900).
+The back to wall layout means no dust-collecting gap between the toilet and the wall, making it look smart and modern.

 When purchasing a wall hung toilet, make sure the cistern has a frame – this is required to support the weight of the toilet while it is being used.

-Make sure that the cistern is being installed into a cavity wall (a double brick wall with a gap between them) so that there is space for the cistern.
-Alternatively, the cistern can be boxed in, in order to achieve the hidden cistern style.
+Ensure that the cistern is being installed into a cavity wall (a double brick wall with a gap between them) so that there is space for the cistern.
+Alternatively, the cistern can be boxed in, to achieve the hidden cistern style.

 Other Factors to Consider